SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Markdown_formatting_cheatsheet.md

 then you need to put either
 two spaces then enter or \ followed by `enter`\
 to denote where we would usually put `enter`
+If we don't do either of these and just hit enter, it will look alright in the edit window but will string together in the html.

+        If you want lines of text the stack,
+        then you need to put either
+        two spaces then enter or \ followed by `enter`\
+        to denote where we would usually put `enter` If we don't do either of these and just hit enter,
+        it will look alright in the edit window but will string together in the html.

 To put anything in codespace window, you just indent those lines one or more tabs: